openmusic-project/openmusic/BUILD.md

 OM links dynamically with a number of external C libraries.
 The foreign function interface relies on LispWorks' FLI package, and on **[CFFI](https://common-lisp.net/project/cffi/)** (included in **OPENMUSIC/code/api/foreign-interface/**).

-Binary versions of the libraries are included in this repository in **OPENMUSIC/resources/lib/[mac/win/linux]/**, but they can also be recompiled from their respective source packages if needed, as indicated below.
+Binary versions of the libraries are included in this repository in **OPENMUSIC/resources/lib/[m1/mac/win/linux]/**, but they can also be recompiled from their respective source packages if needed, as indicated below.

+**Note for Mac M1 processors:** Before loading OM's sources rename the **OPENMUSIC/resources/lib/m1** as **OPENMUSIC/resources/lib/mac** after deleting the original **mac** folder.
+For Intel processors, please ignore this procedure.

 **Note for Windows:** In order to run OM sources from LispWorks on Windows, all the external C libraries (.dll) should be copied in the LispWorks repository (**C:/Program Files/LispWorks/**)